-Angiotensin receptor blockers reduce no-reflow post-PCIApril 24th, 2012 in Cardiology
+Angiotensin receptor blockers reduce no-reflow post-PCIApril 24, 2012 in Medicine & Health / Cardiology

 (HealthDay) -- For patients with acute myocardial infarction (AMI), pretreatment with angiotensin receptor blockers (ARBs) is linked with reduced incidence of the no-reflow phenomenon after percutaneous coronary intervention (PCI), according to a study published online April 10 in Cardiovascular Therapeutics.